-Outcry over 'mutilated' Kurdish fighter
+Outcry over dead Kurdish female fighter

-Syria war: Outcry over 'mutilated' female Kurdish fighter
+Syria war: Outcry over dead female Kurdish fighter

-Kurds in Syria have reacted furiously to videos showing Turkish-backed rebels abusing the body of a female Kurdish fighter killed in battle.
+Kurds in Syria have reacted furiously to a video showing the body of a female Kurdish fighter killed in battle during a Turkish-led offensive.

-Barin Kobani was part of all-female unit challenging a Turkish-led offensive in north-west Syria.
+Barin Kobani, who was part of all-female unit in northern Syria, was seen surrounded by Turkish-backed rebels.

-Kurdish officials accused fighters allied with Turkey of "playing with her corpse" and mutilating it.
+Kurdish officials initially accused the rebels of mutilating her corpse, but later said she had blown herself up.

-Last month, Turkish troops and allied Syrian rebels launched a campaign to capture the Kurdish-held Afrin region.
+Last month, Turkish troops and their Syrian allies launched a campaign to capture the Kurdish-held Afrin region.

+The Turkish army said seven Turkish soldiers were killed in action on Saturday, including five who died in an attack on a tank by the Kurdish YPG (People's Protection Units) militia.

+It was the heaviest Turkish death toll in one day since the operation began on 20 January.

-Barin Kobani was killed during fighting earlier this week in the northern part of the region, reports say.
-She was in her mid-20s, and joined the Kurdish all-female unit known as the YPJ in 2015.
+Barin Kobani was part of the YPG's all-female unit, the YPJ.
+She was killed during fighting earlier this week in the northern part of the region, reports say.

-The group is part of the YPG (People's Protection Units), seen by Turkey as a terrorist group and an extension of the banned Kurdistan Workers' Party (PKK), which has fought for Kurdish autonomy in south-eastern Turkey for three decades.
+Turkey views the YPG as a terrorist group and an extension of the banned Kurdistan Workers' Party (PKK), which has fought for Kurdish autonomy in south-eastern Turkey for three decades.

-The YPG denies any direct organisational links to the PKK - an assertion backed by the US, which has provided the militia and allied Arab fighters with weapons and air support to help them battle the jihadist group Islamic State (IS) in Syria.
+The US has provided the YPG and allied Arab fighters with weapons and air support to help them battle the jihadist group Islamic State (IS) in Syria.

 - 'We will never abandon our homes'

-Note: Correction: An earlier version of this story referred to two videos showing Barin Kobani's body.
-One of the videos is now thought to be of a second dead female fighter.